GoogleCloudPlatform/apigee-samples/README.md

 Simply redeploy the proxies for changes to take effect.

-## <a name="ask"></a>Ask questions on the Apigee Community
+## <a name="ask"></a>Ask questions on the Community Forum

-[Apigee Community](https://www.googlecloudcommunity.com/gc/Apigee/bd-p/cloud-apigee) is a great place to ask questions and find answers about developing API proxies.
+[The Apigee Forum](https://www.googlecloudcommunity.com/gc/Apigee/bd-p/cloud-apigee) on the [Google Cloud Community site](https://www.googlecloudcommunity.com/) is a great place to ask questions and find answers about developing API proxies.

 ## <a name="docs"></a>Apigee documentation